Abd-007/Switch-Emulators-Guide/Yuzu.md

 **Note:** Installing to NAND creates an extra copy of the installed content to your C drive, so you can delete your original update and/or DLC files after installing them.

-**Note:** To check if the update or DLC has been succesfully installed, right click the game you installed the Update/DLC for, select "Properties" and the Update/DLC should show up.
+**Note:** To check if the update or DLC has been successfully installed, right click the game you installed the Update/DLC for, select "Properties" and the Update/DLC should show up.

 You're done here.
 Next step.